Shared Beliefs of the Abrahamic Religions

 However, each pilgrimage involves different destinations.
 Muslims make a pilgrimage to Mecca at least once in a lifetime, as one of Islam’s five pillars of faith.
 Christians celebrate a long tradition of visiting the holy land and other shrines.
 Meanwhile, Jews travel to the site of the temple in Jerusalem as a pilgrimage destination.

-In Judaism, the leader is called a rabbi.
+In Judaism, a Rabbi is a religious leader.
 Rabbis receive rigorous training in the scriptures and other Judaic writings.
 The word in Hebrew means “my master.”
 Rabbis preside over Jewish congregations in houses of worship called synagogues.

 In Christianity, priests and pastors serve as part of a church hierarchy, or ranks of authorities.
 Only trained, ordained, or initiated priests can fulfill certain sacred functions of worship for the lay, or ordinary, people.
 Priests and pastors preside over Christian congregations in houses of worship called churches.